 Provide haptic feedback in response to user-initiated actions.
 People easily correlate haptics with actions they initiate.
 Haptics that occur at other times can seem arbitrary, which can lead to confusion and a disconnected user experience.

 Don’t redefine feedback types.
 To ensure a consistent experience, use feedback types as intended.
 Alignment and level Change feedback patterns are for very specific use cases and should be used consistently throughout the system.
 If the use cases for these patterns don’t apply to your app, use the generic pattern.

 Fine-tune your visual experience for haptics.
 Provide visual and haptic feedback together to create a deeper connection between actions and results.
-Make sure animations are sharp and precise, to visually match what the user feels.
+Make sure animations are sharp and precise, to visually match what people feel through the Force Touch trackpad.

 Don’t rely on a single mode of communication.
 Not all devices support the full range of haptic feedback, and people can disable the feature entirely in Settings if they choose.
 In addition, haptic feedback occurs only when the device is active and your app is frontmost.
 Supplement haptics with visual and audible cues to ensure that important information isn’t missed.